flopezag/tutorials.secured-OrionLD/docs/index.md

 ![Spanish_eIDAS_gateway 1](img/Spanish_eIDAS_gateway.png)

-If the users select the option for authenticating european citizens, they are redirected to a new view in which, selecting the specific country, they can authenticate using their national identifier:
+If the users select the option for authenticating European citizens, they are redirected to a new view in which, selecting the specific country, they can authenticate using their national identifier:

 ![Spanish eIDAS gateway 2.png](img/Spanish_eIDAS_gateway_2.png)